GLOBAL MARKETS-Stalled US debt talks, inflation woes hit stocks

 Asian stock markets https://tmsnrt.rs/2zpUAr4

-(Reporting by Lawrence White and Kevin Buckland; Additional reporting by Tom Westbrook and Harry Robertson; Editing by Chizu Nomiyama and Alex Richardson, William Maclean)
+(Reporting by Lawrence White and Kevin Buckland; Additional reporting by Tom Westbrook and Harry Robertson; Editing by Alex Richardson, William Maclean and Lisa Shumaker)

 ((lawrence.white@thomsonreuters.com; +44 20 7513 5083; Reuters Messaging: @ReutersLawrence))